OneGraph/oneblog/README.md

 yarn deploy:netlify
 ```

-If everything looks good at the preview site (note that you might have to add )
+If everything looks good at the preview site, deploy to production

 ```
 yarn deploy:netlify --prod